-Margaret Minnicks makes a living by writing online about entertainment, celebrities, books, movies, foods, drinks, health, and spirituality.
+Margaret Minnicks makes a living by writing online about entertainment, celebrities, books, movies, food, drinks, health, and spirituality.

 I often write about my Southern roots.
 I grew up in rural Sussex County, Virginia.
 I am one of ten siblings raised by our mother.
 All of the siblings had chores to do on designated days.
 I enjoyed cooking on days when we had certain foods to eat.
 For instance, it took more time to prepare and cook biscuits from scratch.
 On the other hand, it was easier to cook cornbread because there were only two ingredients to use.

 If my turn was on a Friday, I knew I was going to cook cornbread to go along with the fish my mother caught from the neighborhood pond.